 We may receive personal data from you for the purposes of our money laundering checks, such as, a copy of your passport.
 These will be processed only for the purposes of preventing money laundering and terrorist financing, or as otherwise permitted by law or with your express consent.

 You consent to us retaining such data for longer than the five year statutory period, unless you tell us otherwise.

 If you send us personal data about anyone other than yourself you will ensure you have any appropriate consents and notices in place to enable you to transfer that personal data to us, and so that we may use it for the purposes for which you provide it to us.

-To ask about or request the exercise any of your rights set out below please contact the person here at Bennett Griffin LLP responsible for Data Protection, Kate Hallin on 01903 229927, or write to Kate Hallin at 1 Liverpool Gardens, Worthing, West Sussex, BN11 1T or email at email@example.com.
+To ask about or request the exercise any of your rights set out below please contact the person here at Bennett Griffin LLP responsible for Data Protection, Nick Tompkin on 01903 229999, or write to Nick Tompkin at 1 Liverpool Gardens, Worthing, West Sussex, BN11 1T or email at email@example.com.

 Under the terms of Data Protection legislation, you have the following rights as a result of using this website:

 This Privacy Notice, together with our Cookies Policy, fulfills our obligation to tell you about the ways in which we use your information.

 You have the right to ask us for a copy of any personal data that we hold about you.
 This is known as a “Subject Access Request”.
 Except in exceptional circumstances (which we would discuss and agree with you in advance), you can obtain this information at no cost.
 We will send you a copy of the information within 30 days of your request.

 Right to Rectification

 If any of the information that we hold about you is inaccurate it is important this is corrected so please contact Nick Tompkin whose details are above.